 Ticket fields 101Updated a month ago

-Ticket fields are customisable properties of a ticket that give you the ability to summarise a conversation in a structured way.
-With this structured and accurate data, you will be able to generate actionable insights to help you improve the buying experience, spot quality issues faster, reduce costs and boost revenue.
+Ticket fields are customizable properties of a ticket that give you the ability to summarise a conversation in a structured way.
+With this structured and accurate data, you will be able to generate actionable insights to help you improve the buying experience, spot quality issues faster, reduce costs, and boost revenue.

 One key aspect of ticket fields is that you can make each one mandatory.
 As a result, your agents cannot close a ticket if they haven't filled the required field, ensuring quality data for your reports.